skpurdue/sydneykpurdue.com/content/authors/admin/_index.md

 title: Sydney Purdue
 ---

-Sydney Purdue is a Senior Research Analyst in the Research Department of the Cook County Sheriff's Office, having previous been a fellow with the International Innovation Corps. placed in the department.
+Sydney Purdue is a Senior Research Analyst in the Research Department of the Cook County Sheriff's Office, having previous been a fellow with the International Innovation Corps placed in the department.
 She graduated from the University of Chicago in 2018 with a B.S. in Statistics and a minor in Visual Arts.
 She is an organizer for the Chicago chapter of R-Ladies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.